-- Revolutionary Line in foreign affairs)", Jen-min jih-pao, ll January 1977. - 31.
-"NSC 81/1 United States Courses of Action With Respect to Korea, Report by the National Security Council to the President", FRUS: Korea, pp.712-721. - 32.
-George F. Kennan, Memoirs, Volume II, op. cit., pp.24-25. - 33.
-Chou En-lai, "Wei kung-ku ho fa-chan jen-min ti shêng-li êrh fên-tou (Strive for Strengthening and Promotion of the People's Victory" (30 September 1950), Hsin-hua-yüeh-pao, Vol.II, No.6 (15 October 1950); "Wai-chiao-pu fa-yen-jen kuan-yü lien-ta tung-kuo Ying Ao têng pa kuo tui Chao-hsien wen-ti ti-an ti shêng-ming (Ministry of Foreign Affairs Spokesman's Statement on UN Passage of Eight-Nation Proposal on Korea Sponsored by Britain, Australia, and Other Countries)" (New China News Agency report from Peking 10 October), Hsin-hua-yüeh-pao, Vol.III, No.11 (25 November 1950). - 34.
-Editorial Note, FRUS: Korea, p.1036. - 35.
-"Notes on NSC Meeting, November 28, 3.00 p.m., The White House, Memorandum of Conversation, by the Ambassador at Large (Jessup)", FRUS: Korea, pp.1242-1249. - 36.
-"Memorandum by the Director of the Office of Chinese Affairs (Clubb) to the Assistant Secretary of State for Far Eastern Affairs (Rusk)", FRUS: Korea, pp.1039-1040. - 37.
-"Current Capabilities of the Northern Korean Regime, Memorandum by the Central Intelligence Agency, [Washington], June 19, 1950", FRUS: Korea, pp.109-121. - 38.
-For this very reason, one must attach great importance to the study made recently by Robert R. Simmons, in which he analyses the "alliance" relationships among the Soviet Union, North Korea, and China: Robert R. Simmons, The Strained Alliance: Peking, Pyongyang, Moscow and the Politics of the Korean Civil War (New York: The Free Press, 1975).
-However, although Simmons is unique in considering the origin of "the Korean War as a civil war" in relation to the then "strained alliance" among Moscow, Peking, and Pyongyang, he tends to underestimate the role of the Soviet Union in the war, and some of the things he says about China's role seem unacceptable to us. - 39.
+"NSC 81/1 United States Courses of Action With Respect to Korea, Report by the National Security Council to the President", FRUS: Korea, pp.712-721.

+George F. Kennan, Memoirs, Volume II, pp.24-25.

+Zhou En-lai, "Wei gonggu he fazhan renmin de shengli er fendou" (Strive to Strengthen and Promote the People's Victory, [30 September 1950]), Xinhua yuebao (New China Monthly), II: 6 (15 October 1950); "Waijiao bu fayanren guanyu Lianda tongguo Ying Ao deng baguo dui Chaoxian wenti ti'an de shengming" (Ministry of Foreign Affairs spokesman's statement on UN passage of Eight-Nation Proposal on Korea Sponsored by Britain, Australia, and Other Countries), New China News Agency report from Peking, 10 October, in Xinhua yuebao, III: 11 (25 November 1950).

+Editorial Note, FRUS: Korea, p.1036.

+"Notes on NSC Mceting, November 28, 3.00 p.m., The White House, Memorandum of Conversation, by the Ambassador at Large (Jessup)", FRUS: Korea, pp.1242-1249.

+"Memorandum by the Director of the Office of Chinese Affairs (Clubb) to the Assistant Secretary of State for Far Eastern Affairs (Rusk)", FRUS: Korea, pp.1039-1040.

+"Current Capabilities of the Northern Korean Regime, Memorandum by the Central Intelligence Agency, [Washington], June 19, 1950", FRUS: Korea, pp.109-121.

+For this very reason, one must attach great importance to the study made recently by Robert R. Simmons, in which he analyses the "alliance" relationships among the Soviet Union, North Korea, and China: Robert R. Simmons, The Strained Alliance: Peking, Pyongyang, Moscow and the Politics of the Korean Civil War (New York, 1975).
+However, although Simmons is unique in considering the origin of "the Korean War as a civil war" in relation to the then "strained alliance" among Moscow, Peking, and Pyongyang, he tends to underestimate the role of the Soviet Union in the war, and some of the things he says about China's role seem unacceptable to us.

 I.F.
+Stone, The Hidden History of the Korean War.

-Stone, op. cit. - 40.
-Recent US cold-war research trends and cold-war revisionism are carefully reviewed in Sadao Asada, "Reisen no Kigen to Shūseishugi-kenkyū: Amerika no baai (The Origin of the Cold War and Revisionism: Research in the US)", Kokusai Mondai, No.170 (May 1974). - 41.
-David Horowitz, From Yalta to Vietnam: American Foreign Policy in the Cold War (Harmondsworth, Penguin Books, 1967), p.119. - 42.
-For example, Edgar O'Ballance, Korea: 1950-1953 (London: Faber and Faber, 1969), pp·59-60; Kim Chum-kom, ed., Kankoku Dōran (The Korean War) in Japanese (Seoul: Kwangmyong Publishing, 1973), pp.56-57, (English ed., pp.59-61). Λ noteworthy study recently published by a Korean on the Korean War and China's intervention in it is Pak Doo-boc,
+Recent US cold war research trends and cold war revisionism are carefully reviewed in Sadao Asada, "Reisen no Kigen to Shūseishugi-kenkyū: Amerika no baai" (The Origin of the Cold War and Revisionism: Research in the US), Kokusai mondai, 170 (May 1974).

+David Horowitz, From Yalta to Vietnam: American Foreign Policy in the Cold War (Harmondsworth, 1967), p.119.

-Chung-kung ts'an-chia han-chan yüan-yin ti Yen-chiu (A Study of the Chinese Intervention in the Korean War) in Chinese (Taipei: Li-ming Wen-hua kung-ssū, 1975), although Pak is essentially the same in opinion as Kim.
-An outline of what the author says in the book is given in Pak Doo boc.
-"Motakuto - Staarin Kaidan to Chōsen sensō mondai (The Mao-Stalin Talks and the Korean War Issue)".
-Mondai to Kenkyu in Japanese, February, 1976.
+For example, Edgar O'Ballance, Korea: 1950-1953 (London, 1969), pp.59-60; Kim Chum-kom, ed., Kankoku doran (The Korean War) in Japanese (Seoul, 1973), pp.56-57, (English ed., pp.59-61).
+A noteworthy study recently published by a Korean on the Korean War and China's intervention in it is Pak Doo-boc, Zhong Gong canjia Han zhan yuanyin de yanjiu (A Study of the Chinese Intervention in the Korean War) in Chinese (Taibei, 1975), although Pak is essentially of the same opinion as Kim.
+An outline of what the author says in the book is given in Pak Doo-boc, "Motakuto - Staarin Kaidan to Chosen senso mondai" (The Mao-Stalin Talks and the Korean War Issue), Mondai to kenkyu in Japanese, February, 1976.